The private walking tour specialists

 Alan loves good red wine, dulce de leche ice cream, football (three more reasons why he stayed in Argentina), travel (he has recently visited almost every country in South America, and travelled extensively across Argentina), good food, photography, British ales (the main thing he misses from home, along with family, of course) and messing around on the Internet.
 Don’t we all?

-After arriving in Buenos Aires from London more than two years ago with no firm plans and little more than a gut instinct that it might be her kind of town, Isabel continues to fall in love with the city and its many absurdities more and more each day.
-Her favorite pastimes include counting how many dogs there are in the huge packs exercised by Buenos Aires dog walkers, noting the most ridiculous jumpers and coats the dogs are wearing and listening out for the distinctive whistle of the city’s door-to-door knife sharpeners (afiladores).
+After studying History and working as a journalist in London, UK, Isabel arrived in Buenos Aires nearly four years ago with no firm plans and little more than a gut instinct that it might be her kind of town.
+She continues to fall in love with the city and its many absurdities every day, her favorite pastimes include counting how many dogs there are in the huge packs exercised by Buenos Aires dog walkers and listening out for the distinctive whistle of the city’s door-to-door knife sharpeners (afiladores).

 A San Lorenzo football club fan, her perfect day would include going to the ground to watch them trounce Boca Juniors, an evening beer at a pavement table, an asado (a serious Argentine-style barbecue) on a rooftop terrace followed by a late night whirl at a milonga (a tango dance hall) and a 6am breakfast of coffee and medialunas (croissants).